 Payment Plan and Confirmation

 The municipality must file a payment plan, either with the bankruptcy petition or at a time determined by the court.
 However, the Supreme Court has ruled that, because of the 10th Amendment, a municipality must remain in control of its finances, so neither the court nor creditors may dictate any aspects of the payment plan.
-Of course, the municipality still has to get the plan confirmed to receive a discharge.
+Of course, the municipality still must get the plan confirmed to receive a discharge.

 Confirmation of the plan is given if the plan satisfies the statutory requirements of both federal bankruptcy law and also any state requirements, including getting the necessary regulatory or electoral approval to carry out the plan; all amounts paid by or to the debtor are fully disclosed and are reasonable; and the plan is considered feasible and to be in the best interests of creditors.

 Under Chapter 9, the best interests of creditors has a different meaning than under Chapter 11, since the assets of a municipality cannot be liquidated to pay creditors.
 If the creditors would be better off under the payment plan than if the case were dismissed, then it is considered in the best interests of creditors.

 Parties in interest can object to the confirmation of the plan.
 The court may also revoke the order for confirmation and therefore the discharge if, within 180 days after confirmation, the court has determined that the confirmation was obtained by fraud.